 Now you should see a loopback device appear in PulseAudio and you can set the volume as you prefer.
 This would provide you game audio over the HDMI signal in software.

+OBS has the concept of sources and scenes.
+A scene is simply a unique collection of sources.
 OBS studio lets you bring in other video capture devices like a webcam (for a small avatar type stream) as well as mix in other audio sources as tracks like commentary from another microphone, audio from VOIP chat like Mumble etc.

 I am just getting started with this recording setup, and a lot more testing and field usage still needs to be done including integrating the Blue Yeti Pro Studio mic w. pop filter, but here are two example videos that I’ve recorded: